apache/incubator-taverna-server/usage.md

 *getRunListenerConfiguration*

-> Get the configuration document of a particular listener.
+> **GET** the configuration document of a particular listener.
 The configuration document can only be read, not written.

 *getRunListenerProperties*

-> Get the list of properties supported by a particular listener.
+> **GET** the list of properties supported by a particular listener.

 *getRunListenerProperty*
 *setRunListenerProperty*

-> Get and set the values of individual properties; properties are always strings.
+> **GET** and set the values of individual properties; properties are always strings.

 There is one standard listener, *io*, which is attached by default.
 This listener has an empty configuration document, and provides access to a number of properties.
 The properties are: